revelrylabs/Harmonium-RN/README.md

 ## Usage

 Wrap your app in a `ThemeContext.Provider` to propagate your custom theme to all of your components.
-You can override the default theme by passing overrides into `getTheme` ass the value for `ThemeContext.Provider`.
+You can override the default theme by passing overrides into `getTheme` as the `value` for `ThemeContext.Provider`.

 ```
 import React, { Component } from 'react';